Carson-Key/OSU-Cascades-Talent-Roster/README.md

+# OSU Cascades Talent Roster

+This project aims to help both students and employers by providing an easy to use interface that allows employers to find students based on various factors.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>